Games consist of three 17-minute run-time periods, with a three-minute warm up.

-- The identification of a Ringer will initially be made by an opposing team’s captain.
-The captains submits the name or number of said Ringer to the Adult Hockey Director.
+The identification of a Ringer will initially be made by an opposing team’s captain.
+The captain submits the name or number of said Ringer to the Adult Hockey Director.

-- The Ringer Rule will only be applicable to the Novice, Intermediate, Hangloose B, and Competitive divisions.
+The Ringer Rule will only be applicable to the Novice, Intermediate, Hangloose B/C and Competitive divisions.

-- Ringers are to score one goal per game.
+Ringers are limited to one goal per game.

 Team Composition and Illegal Players (i.e., non-registered, non-paid, unapproved subs).

-- Approved Subs: Teams with a “short bench” or a team composition of less than six players on a given night may request substitute players.
-This request will need to be presented to the opposing team captain prior to the start of the game.
+Approved Subs: Teams with a short bench (team composition of less than six players) on a given night may request substitute players.
+Substitutes must be currently registered GHL players in the same or a lower division.
+The request for subs must be presented to the opposing team captain prior to the start of the game.
 The opposing team captain has three options: